ByteRookie/AGS_Service/README.md

 * **AGS Service Source** – numeric media source value for the selected item.
 * **AGS Service Inactive TV Speakers** – speakers attached to TVs that are currently inactive.

+## Action Queue

+AGS queues all `media_player` service calls to avoid race conditions while grouping speakers.
+All status calculations now wait for queued actions to finish before sensors refresh, ensuring the latest group state is used.

 ## License

 This project is released under a Non-Commercial License.
 See the [LICENSE](LICENSE) file for details.